 Marcelo Caffera* y Leandro Zipitría**

 SUMMARY.
-Rubinstein (2006) says that being educated in economy makes individuals more selfish based on a survey made to students of different courses in the University of Tel Aviv, the Hebrew University of Jerusalem and Harvard, and to readers of the Israeli journal Globes.
-In this paper we applied the same survey, with few methodological differences, to students of the University of Montevideo.
-The results are presented on this paper.
+Based on a survey made to students of different majors in the University of Tel Aviv, the Hebrew University of Jerusalem and Harvard University, and to readers of the Israeli journal Globes, Rubinstein (2006) argues that studiying economics makes individuals more selfish.
+In this paper we replicate a treatment of Rubinstein’s survey with students of the University of Montevideo.
+The results ….

 INTRODUCTION

-Rubinstein (2006) says that being educated in economy makes students more selfish and tests this hypothesis by inquiring pre-graduate students of different courses of the University of Tel Aviv, Hebrew university of Jerusalem, Harvard and readers of the Israeli journal Globes.
-To test this hypothesis, he designs a survey where he proposes a hypothetical situation in which the vice-president of a company has make a decision that involves an alternative between economic benefits/ profits and firing employees.
-The author asks two questions.
-One that refers to the recommendation the student would give about the raised situation and another one, where they are asked what would be, according to them, the decision a real vice-president would make in a similar situation.
-This hypothetical situation is presented in two ways.
-One where there are seven alternatives which combine profits and layoffs for the inquired to choose, and another where the student is asked about the same alternative but having to decide the number of employees that should be fired according to a continuous function of profits.

-Rubinstein made the survey to students of Economy, Law, MBA, Mathematics and Philosophy of the University of Tel Aviv, and to students of Economy of the Hebrew University, MIT and Harvard.
-His results show systematic differences between the answers of those who study Economy and the rest.
-In fact, when students have to decide between the seven different combinations of profits and (the number of) layoffs, economists tend to choose, by majority/largely, the option that maximizes profits and they are the ones who recommend the largest number of layoffs.
-When the situation is presented as a benefit/profit function, the answers of the students of Economy, MBA and Mathematics do not differ substantially among them and are significantly higher than those answered when the problem is presented with seven discrete solutions.
-This may indicate there is a problem with the context of the questions (framework no se usa aca no?).
-Actually, while with the alternatives the students can easily visualize the options and its results, when evaluating the function they must solve the problem, which involves making a graphic in order to evaluate the options.
-Another way for finding a quick solution implies, generally, maximizing the profit function.
+Rubinstein (2006) tests the hypothesis that studying economics makes students more selfish by asking under-graduate students of different majors of the University of Tel Aviv, Hebrew University of Jerusalem, Harvard Univertsity, and readers of the Israeli journal Globes.
+In the survey students are faced witha hypothetical situation in which the vice-president of a company has to make a decision that involves a trade-off between profits and the number of employees fired.
+The survey includes two questions.
+One that refers to the recommendation the student would give to the vice-president faced with that situation.
+The second refers to what they think real vice-president would do in a similar situation.
+The survey includes two different formats of the questionnaire.
+In the first format, the students were given a table with seven alternative pairs of profits and number of employees left in the company, and they had to choose one of this pairs.
+In the second format, the student were given with just a mathematical function mapping number ef employees to profits.
+The students surveyed by Rubinstein include undergraduates majoring in Economics,, Law, Mathematics, Philosophy and MBA students of the University of Tel Aviv, and students of Economics at the Hebrew University, MIT and Harvard University.
+His results show systematic differences between the answers of those who study Economics and the rest.
+In fact, when students have to decide between the seven different combinations of profits and (the number of) layoffs, economists tend to choose the option that maximizes profits and they are the ones who recommend the largest number of layoffs.
+When the same situation is represented only by a profit function, the answers of the Economics, MBA and Mathematics students do not differ substantially among them and are significantly higher than the answers given when the problem is presented as a seven discrete choice alternatives.
+This may indicate, as argued by Rubinstein, that not only studying economics, but also the way economics is taught (using mathematical functions to represent real world situations) may induce to think selfishly.

-When taking into consideration the question about the decision a real vice-president would make, all the students point out that real vice-presidents would fire a higher number of employees than those they recommend.
-Moreover, when comparing the answers individually, Rubinstein (2006) shows that the students of Economy and MBA are those who have greater confidence between their recommendations and the reality (?), whereas the students of Law, Mathematics and Philosophy are the ones who have least confidence.
+When taking into consideration the question about the decision a real vice-president would make, all¿¿¿¿????? the students responded that real vice-presidents would fire a higher number of employees than those they recommend.
+Moreover, when comparing the answers individually, Rubinstein (2006) shows that Economics and MBA students are those who have larger oincidence between their recommendations and what they a real-vice – president would do, whereas the students of Law, Mathematics and Philosophy are the ones who have the least.